Chirag-ahir/JAVA-All-Basic/README.md

   What is the difference between Throw and Throws keyword?<br>
   The throw keyword is used to throw an exception explicitly.
 It can throw only one exception at a time.
 The throws keyword can be used to declare multiple exceptions, separated by a comma.

+  What is catch block in java?<br>
+The catch block allows you to define a block of code to be executed, if an error occurs in the try block.
+It is used to handle the Exception by declaring the type of exception within the parameter.